hashicorp/terraform-provider-aws/docs/add-a-new-ephemeral-resource.md

 New ephemeral resources are required when AWS introduces a new service or adds features to an existing service that necessitate a new ephemeral resource.
 Ephemeral resources produce ephemeral values and are never stored in the state.
 Any resource that produces a sensitive value can be an ephemeral resource, though some are more useful than others.

-Each ephemeral resource should be submitted for review in isolation, pull requests containing multiple ephemeral resources and/or resources are harder to review and the maintainers will normally ask for them to be broken apart.
+Each ephemeral resource should be submitted for review individually.
+Pull requests containing multiple ephemeral resources or other resources are more difficult to review, and maintainers will typically request that they be split into separate submissions.

 ## Prerequisites